ThaDafinser/SpeedLoader/README.md

 - php extension for even more performance?
 - create class groups into a file
   - e.g the root class extends an interface, abstract class and uses different Exceptions -> combine it into one file?
+- register a class, which can be called to create the file and not wait for the end
+  - @see also dynamic start/end point

 ### Good to know
 - it depends how the classes are concated, if the __DIR__ or __FILE__ constant is converted to the absolute path